stldsa/site/README.rst

 To get our application working, we need to initialize our database.
 Run ``docker-compose run web python manage.py migrate`` and seed it with fake data using ``docker-compose run web python manage.py seed-db``

 You should now be able to view a functional copy of the website in your browser at ``http://localhost:8000``.

+When you are done with your session, you may run ``docker-compose stop`` to stop running the containers.
+Running ``docker-compose down`` will stop the containers and remove them -- essentially deleting any data you may have added.
+If you'd like to make changes to the database that can easily be redeployed, consider contributing to the db-seed command.

 Manual Setup
 ------------